 - Timer: Boot at a specified time.

 Unfortunately, none of these triggers can be used to also turn off the machine.
 The only way to guarantee that a machine will power down and reset its internal state completely is to cut its power supply for a significant amount of time.
-A safe way to provide/cut power is to use a remotely-switchable Power Distribution Unit (example), or simply using some smart plug such as Ikea’s TRÅDFRI.
-In any case, make sure you rely on as few services as possible (no cloud!), that you won’t exceed the ratings (voltage, power, and cycles), and can read back the state to make sure the command was well received.
+A safe way to provide/cut power is to use a remotely-switchable Power Distribution Unit (example), a managed ethernet switch with per-port switchable PoE (Power over Ethernet) ports, or simply using some smart plug such as Shelly plugs or Ikea’s TRÅDFRI.
+In any case, make sure you rely on as few services as possible (no cloud!), that you won’t exceed the ratings of the power supply (voltage, power, and cycles), and can read back the state to make sure the command was well received.
 If you opt out for the industrial PDUs, make sure to check out PDU Gateway, our REST service to control the machines.

 Now that we can reliably cut/provide power, we still need to control the boot signal.
 The difficulty here is that the signal needs to be received after the machine received power and initialized enough to receive this event.
 To make things as easy as possible, the easiest is to configure the BIOS to boot as soon as the power is brought to the computer.
 This is usually called “Boot on AC”.
 If your computer does not support this feature, you may want to try the other ones, or use a microcontroller to press the power button for you when powering up (see the HELP!
 My machine can’t … Boot on AC section at the end of this article).